Altium Designer Beats Any OEMSTrade Electronics Part Search

 Using an OEMSTrade electronics part search and other distributor websites only gives you a partial view of the supply chain.
 Thanks to its integration with Octopart, the industry’s top electronics sourcing data aggregator, Altium Designer helps its users find, download, place, and source components in their designs.
 Designers can quickly react to changes in the supply chain and stay close to their production budgets thanks to the supply chain features in Altium Designer.

 The industry’s only design application that integrates PCB supply chain visibility into its complete set of design tools.

 Distributor websites, component brokers, sites like OEMSTrade, and other online resources exist to help designers find and source components for their new boards.
 However, none of these platforms works together, and they don’t integrate with your design tools to help you stay productive.
-Designers don’t have time to scan an OEMSTrade electronics part search or distributor sites to find components for their new circuit board design.
+Designers don’t have time to scan an OEMSTrade electronics part search or distributor sites like PartQuest to find components for their new circuit board design.
 Today’s designer needs tools to stay productive as they build new technology.

 Every printed circuit board will need some PCB components, but finding the perfect components can be difficult at times.
 The PCB supply chain contains millions of components, each with particular specifications, sourcing information, and pricing.
 How can a PCB designer find the components they need for their new designs.

 When you need to find components for your new PCB, component search engines might let you search in the following ways:

 - By manufacturer